-- On SU /390 it is recommended that a VM be set up without a privilege (i.e. with IO-PRIORITY=NO) and that the privilege should only be assigned using /MODIFY-VM-ATTRIBUTES when required. - x86 On SU x86 only the default value (N0, no IO prioritization) can be used for this privilege.
+- On SU /390 it is recommended that a VM be set up without a privilege (i.e. with IO-PRIORITY=NO) and that the privilege should only be assigned using /MODIFY-VM-ATTRIBUTES when required. - NO, no IO prioritization) can be used for this privilege.